Whole-of-life policies

 The customer says they didn’t know the plan would be reviewed

-There could be important reasons why the policyholder needed life assurance at a certain level, for example, to pay for an inheritance tax bill.
+The aim of the plan is to provide a given level of life cover, so the result of a review can be highly significant.
+There could be important reasons why the policyholder needed life cover at a certain level, for example, to pay for an inheritance tax bill.
 So we may uphold complaints if we think the effects of reviews weren’t made clear.
-We’ll look at:- anything that you or the customer recall from meetings when the policy was sold
+We’ll look at:

 - the product literature